buppyio/bpy/doc/man/1/bpy_get.md

 # Synopsis

-The get command lets you download folders or files from the remote store and save them in the local file system.
+The get command lets you download folders or files from the remote drive and save them in the local file system.

 # Usage